NaveenPaluru/Segmentation-COVID-19/readme.md

-# Cost Sensitive Mini-Convolutional Neural Network for Segmentation of Abnormalities in COVID-19 Chest Computed Tomography     Images
+# Cost Sensitive Mini-Convolutional Neural Network for Segmentation of the Abnormalities in COVID-19 Chest Computed Tomography Images

 Folders and Files Descritions